What Merchants Need to Know About Mastercard Dispute Fees

 Chargebacks aren’t just a hassle for merchants.
 Banks also get hit with processing fees and other charges resulting from the dispute process.
 In many cases, they pass those fees on to you, the merchant.

 Banks operating in the Mastercard ecosystem impose a chargeback fee for every chargeback filed.
-However, as a card network, Mastercard chargeback fee scales operate a little differently from other brands like Visa.
+However, as a card network, Mastercard's fee scales operate a little differently from other financial institutions.

 Recommended reading